 - Justice Examination Orders; and

 - Other legal issues arising out of the application of mental health law.

-This includes one-off advice about your rights under the Mental Health Act, liaising with health service providers or government agencies and assisting with right to information applications etc. This service is mainly conducted by telephone and through written advice.
+This includes advice about your rights under the Mental Health Act, right to information applications etc. This service is mainly conducted by telephone and through written advice.
 You do not need to fill in a QPILCH application form to access our service.You can contact us on (07) 3846 6317.
-We will prioritise potential clients with an upcoming hearing or who are on inpatient category ITOs.
+We prioritise inpatients and callers with upcoming hearings at the Mental Health Review Tribunal.

 Assistance with other civil law issues

 We may be able to help you with other civil law problems, such as:

 - Centrelink or other social security issues;